Skip to content

 Hours are from 5:30 a.m. to 5:30 p.m.
 Rounding on the postpartum patients is done before team sign-out with faculty at 6:45 a.m.
 Obstetrics residents participate in perinatal conference on Fridays.

-In the first half of the year, two PGY-1 residents are on the obstetric service.
-They divide their responsibilities between labor and delivery and floor coverage.
-In the second half of the year, only one PGY-1 is on the obstetric service to cover both.
-A family and community medicine resident is also part of the team.
+In the first half of the year, two PGY-1 residents are on the obstetric service with one resident covering day shift and one resident on night float.
+They divide their responsibilities between labor and delivery and floor coverage of antepartum and postpartum patients.
+A family and community medicine resident and a certified nurse midwife are also part of the team and work closely with the obstetrics residents.

 Responsibilities include managing patients in labor and delivery under the supervision of the PGY-4 resident.
 Triage, admissions, labor/delivery, recovery and primary C-sections are covered by one of the interns.
-The floor responsibilities include postpartum magnesium patients, postpartum patients, circumcisions, tubal ligations, contraception counseling, postpartum depression screening and breastfeeding issues.
+Floor responsibilities include managing postpartum magnesium patients, postpartum patients, contraception counseling, postpartum depression screening and breastfeeding issues.

 The average day is 12 hours.
-The intern is the junior on this service.
-Rounds are done on inpatients with the PGY-4 resident.
-One to two days a week are spent in the OR with open, straight-stick laparoscopy and robotic cases.
-The intern does scrub on major cases.
-One to two days a week are spent in clinic with the PGY-4 and attending.
-Interns participate in twice monthly multidisciplinary pathology case conference.
+Rounds are done on inpatients with the PGY-1 resident.
+One to two days a week are spent in the operating room.
+The resident scrubs on all major cases, with open, straight-stick laparoscopy and robotic cases.
+One to two days a week are spent in the outpatient clinic with the PGY-1 residents and faculty.
+The resident on this rotation also participates in twice-monthly multidisciplinary pathology case conference.

 Gynecology

 The average day is 12 hours.
-It starts with rounds with the team and the faculty before the OR at 7:30 a.m.
-The interns are responsible for making sure the preoperative notes and orders are written the night prior to the surgery.
+The day begins with rounds with the team and the faculty before the OR start at 7:30 a.m.
+Interns are responsible for making sure the preoperative notes and orders are written the night prior to the surgery.
 The intern is expected to scrub for majors and participate in minors.
-Surgical cases are done twice monthly at the outpatient surgery center at the east end of campus.
-Residents participate in a weekly gynecologic consult/pre-operative clinic.
+Residents also attend surgical cases scheduled at the outpatient surgery center at the east end of campus.

 Night Float

 Night float hours are Sunday from 7 p.m. to 7:15 a.m. and from 5:30 p.m. to 7:15 a.m.
 Monday through Thursday.
-This starts in January of the PGY-1 year.
-The direct supervisor is a PGY-3 resident and the on-call faculty/fellow.
-The PGY-1 resident on this rotation shares responsibility of labor and delivery, postpartum patients, nurse triage phone calls, ER consults and all in-house gynecologic or gynecologic/oncology patients with a PGY-3 resident.
-A gynecologic back-up physician and maternal-fetal medicine physician are on home call nightly.
-Friday mornings, residents attend perinatal conference run by the Division of Maternal-Fetal Medicine and the Neonatal Intensive Care Unit.
+The direct supervisor is a PGY-3 or PGY-4 resident and the on-call faculty attending/fellow.
+The PGY-1 resident on this rotation shares responsibility of labor and delivery, postpartum patients, nurse triage phone calls, ER consults and all in-house gynecologic or gynecologic/oncology patients with a PGY-2 or PGY-3 resident.
+There is a faculty attending covering gynecology backup and a Maternal Fetal Medicine attending covering obstetrical backup at home each night to support in house coverage.
+Residents attend Friday morning perinatal conference led by the Division of Maternal-Fetal Medicine and the Neonatal Intensive Care Unit.
+While on Night Float, residents are excused from Wednesday afternoon didactics, but are expected to attend Thursday morning meetings.

 PGY-2 Rotations Expand answer

-This rotation is done in the first half of the year.
 The average day is eight to nine hours.
-It begins with assisting on in vitro fertilization chores and working into the daily morning ultrasound session.
+The day begins with assisting on in vitro fertilization monitoring and then transitions into the daily morning ultrasound session.
 The resident will assist with artificial reproductive techniques such as intrauterine insemination, oocyte retrievals and embryo transfers.
-The remainder of the day is spent in the outpatient sessions with new and returning patients one-on-one with the attending.
-Block operating time is Wednesday, where the resident assists faculty.
+The remainder of the day is spent in the outpatient setting with new and returning patients one-on-one with the attending.
+The resident assists faculty in the operating room each Wednesday.
 Cases are mostly robotic/laparoscopic/hysteroscopic with occasional open myomectomies.

 Maternal-Fetal Medicine

-This rotation is done in the second half of the second year.
-The average day is 12 hours.
-Rounds on the antepartum maternal-fetal medicine service are done before OB sign-out at 6:45 a.m.
-The resident meets up with the obstetric team to update them on the service and get any night float feedback.
-Formal rounds are then done with the fellows and/or the faculty of the day.
-Office hours start at 8 a.m. on most days of the week.
+There are two residents on the MFM service with one designated to inpatient care and the other participating in outpatient care.
+The average day is 12 hours for the inpatient resident and 8-9 hours for the outpatient resident.
+Rounds on the antepartum maternal-fetal medicine service are conducted by the inpatient resident before OB sign-out at 6:45 a.m.
+The resident meets with the oncoming obstetric team to update them on the service and obtain feedback from outgoing Night Float personnel.
+Formal rounds are then conducted with the fellows and/or the faculty of the day.
+The outpatient resident reports to the clinic at 8 a.m. on most week days.
 Responsibilities include seeing returning patients, consults, ultrasound and interpreting non-stress tests.
 Time is also spent with the genetic counselor.
 Common areas to learn include diabetes management (gestational and pre-gestational), hypertension, coagulopathies and newly diagnosed anomalies.
 The resident on this rotation is responsible for presenting part of the perinatal conference on Fridays.
-There is a Wednesday morning conference with the maternal-fetal medicine group to present and discuss current and new

 Research

-This rotation is designed to increase exposure to bench research, research concepts and quality improvement, and to provide time for residents to start their mandatory research project.
-Some clinical office and operating time is done with the research faculty who run the rotation.
+This rotation is designed to increase exposure to bench research, research concepts and quality improvement, and to provide time for residents to begin their mandatory research project.
+Some clinical office and surgical care is performed on the rotation.

 PGY-3 Rotations Expand answer

-This rotation is done in the second half of the third year.
 The average day is eight to nine hours.
-It begins with assisting on in vitro fertilization chores and working into the daily morning ultrasound session.
+The day begins with assisting on in vitro fertilization monitoring and then transitions into the daily morning ultrasound session.
 The resident assists with artificial reproductive techniques such as intrauterine insemination, oocyte retrievals and embryo transfers.
-The remainder of the day is spent in the outpatient sessions with new and returning patients one-on-one with the attending.
-Block operating room time is Wednesday, where trainees work with faculty.
+The remainder of the day is spent in the outpatient setting with new and returning patients one-on-one with the attending.
+The resident assists faculty in the operating room each Wednesday.
 Cases are mostly robotic/laparoscopic/hysteroscopic with occasional open myomectomies.
 The resident’s level of participation and involvement increases as their exposure and educational level increases.

 Maternal-Fetal Medicine